flushthemoney/GoRBAC/README.md

 - **Audit for risky configurations**: Analyze RBAC resources using built-in rules to detect overly permissive or dangerous settings.
 - **Flexible input**: Audit live from a cluster or from previously saved JSON files.

-Comprehensive documentation for each command, including usage, flags, and examples, is available in the [docs/](docs/) directory.
+Comprehensive documentation for each command, including usage, flags, and examples, is available [here](https://flushthemoney.github.io/RBACLens/).

 ## Getting Started